A topological characterisation of the Kashiwara-Vergne groups: Preliminaries

 As with $w$-tangles, $\wf$ is a discrete circuit algebra where elements of the set $\mathsf{\wf}[L^{-}_i;L^{+}_i]$ are $w$-foams.
 Notice that in $\wf$ the cardinality of $L^{-}_i$ may not be the same as $L^{+}_i$, as vertices allow for strands to merge and split.
 An example of a $w$-foam is presented on the left in Figure~\ref{skeleton_map_foams}.

-The \textit{auxiliary operations} on $\wf$ are external to the structure of a circuit algebra, which is to say that these are operations that are not parameterised by the operad of wiring diagrams.
+The \textit{auxiliary operations} on $\wf$ are external to the structure of a circuit algebra, which is to say that these are operations that are not parametrised by the operad of wiring diagrams.
 The full topological explanation of these operations can be found in \cite[Section 4.1.3]{BND:WKO2}.

-\begin{definition} The circuit algebra $\wf$ is equipped with the following auxiliary operations: \begin{enumerate} \item \textit{Orientation switch $S_e$}: Diagrammatically, it reverses the direction of the strand $e$.
-Topologically, this operation switches both the 1D {\em direction} and the 2D {\em orientation} of the tube of the strand $e$. \item \textit{Adjoint $A_e$}: Diagrammatically, it reverses the direction of the strand $e$ and conjugates each crossing where $e$ passes over by virtual crossings.
-Topologically, it reverses only the 1D direction of a tube $e$, but not the 2D orientation of the surface. \item \textit{Unzip, and disc unzip $u_e$}: Diagrammatically, it doubles the strand $e$ between two foam vertices using the blackboard framing, then attaches the ends of the doubled strands to the corresponding ends from the foam vertices, as in Figure~\ref{fig: unzip for foams}.
-A similar operation for capped strands is is \textit{disc unzip}, also illustrated in Figure~\ref{fig: unzip for foams}.
-Topologically, this operation doubles a tube in the framing direction. \item \textit{Deletion $d_e$}: It deletes the strand $e$, as long as $e$ is not attached to foam vertices on either end (``long strand''). \end{enumerate} \end{definition}
+\begin{definition} The circuit algebra $\wf$ is equipped with the following auxiliary operations: \begin{enumerate} \item \textit{Orientation switch $S_e$}: Diagrammatically, orientation switch reverses the direction of the strand $e$.
+Topologically, this operation switches both the 1D {\em direction} and the 2D {\em orientation} of the tube of the strand $e$. \item \textit{Adjoint $A_e$}: Diagrammatically, the adjoint operation reverses the direction of the strand $e$ and conjugates each crossing $e$ passes {\em over} by virtual crossings.
+Topologically, it reverses only the 1D direction of a tube $e$, but not the 2D orientation of the surface. \item \textit{Unzip, and disc unzip $u_e$}: Diagrammatically, unzip doubles the strand $e$ between two foam vertices using the blackboard framing, then attaches the ends of the doubled strands to the corresponding ends from the foam vertices, as in Figure~\ref{fig: unzip for foams}.
+A similar operation for capped strands is \textit{disc unzip}, also illustrated in Figure~\ref{fig: unzip for foams}.
+Topologically, this operation doubles a tube in the framing direction. \item \textit{Deletion $d_e$}: It deletes the strand $e$, as long as $e$ is not attached to foam vertices on either end (these are called ``long strands''). \end{enumerate} \end{definition}

 The circuit algebra of $w$-foams is an example of a circuit algebra with a \emph{skeleton}.
-In the context of Remark~\ref{rmk: CA are wheeled props}, a circuit algebra with skeleton is wheeled prop for which the set of objects also forms a wheeled prop.
+In the context of Remark~\ref{rmk: CA are wheeled props}, a circuit algebra with a skeleton is a wheeled prop for which the set of objects also forms a wheeled prop.